raveintospace/Stanford2023/README.md

 **Components**
 - AnimatedactionButton: Button with its actions animated
 - AspectVGrid: View resizes its components in a LazyVGrid according to how many of them are created at the begining of the game, using GeometryReader
+- DismissXButton: Button that dismisses the view by default, but can execute other actions if needed
 - FlyingNumber: The score of each play goes up or down of the card using offset & opacity
 - PieShape: A circle that diminishes using TimeInterval, the smaller the less score for the play
 - Cardify: Animatable & ViewModifier to give a look & feel of a game card, including a rotation3DEffect